Whether it’s rum and cigars, sun and surf or dining and dancing, nowhere does good vibes quite like the Caribbean.

 - February Trinidad and Tobago, Haiti and the Dominican Republic

 - April Jamaica

 - July St Vincent and the Grenadines, St Lucia and Cuba

 - August Saint Kitts and Nevis, Antigua and Barbuda, Barbados and Grenada

 *Please note these dates may vary.
 See the current list of public holidays for a full list, see worldtravelguide.net

 Homosexuality is illegal in several Caribbean countries with imprisonment used as punishment for some homosexual acts.
-These countries include Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago.
-In these countries, a high amount of discretion is recommended for LGBTQIA+ travelers.
+These countries include Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago.
+In these countries, a high amount of discretion is recommended for LGBTQIA+ travellers.